Oklahoma Sooners football: Early history (1895–1904)

 The first football game in the university's history was played on December 14, 1895, 12 years before Oklahoma became a state.
-The team was organized by John A. Harts, a student from Winfield, Kansas who had played the game in his home state.
-Oklahoma was shut out 34–0 by a more experienced team from the Oklahoma City High School in what was the Sooners' only game that season.
-Oklahoma failed to record a first down throughout the entire game, which was played on a field of low prairie grass just Northwest of the current site of Holmberg Hall.
-Several members of the Oklahoma team were injured, including Harts; by the end of the game, the Oklahoma team was borrowing members from the opposing squad so they would have a full lineup.
+The team was organized by John A. Harts, a student from Winfield, Kansas.
+Oklahoma was shut out 34–0 by a more experienced team from Oklahoma City in what was the Sooners' only game that season.
+Oklahoma failed to record a first down throughout the entire game, which was played on a field of low prairie grass just northwest of the current site of Holmberg Hall.
+Several members of the Oklahoma team were injured, including Harts.
+By the end of the game, Oklahoma had borrowed members from the opposing squad so they would have a full lineup.
 After that year, Harts left Oklahoma to become a gold prospector.

 After playing two games without a coach in 1896, a professor named Vernon Louis Parrington became head coach in 1897.
-Parrington had played football at Harvard and was more exposed to the game, having come from the East Coast.
-In his four years as head coach, Parrington's teams recorded nine wins, two losses, and one tie.
+Parrington had played football at Harvard.
+In his four years as head coach, Parrington's teams compiled a 9–2–1 record.
 After the 1900 season, football began interfering with Parrington's teaching, and he stepped down as head coach.
 He would go on to win the Pulitzer Prize for History in 1928 at the University of Washington.

 The Sooners had three more coaches over the next four seasons, beginning with Fred Roberts, who led the Sooners to a 3–2 record in 1901.
 Mark McMahon followed, finishing 11–7–3 in his two years as coach in 1902 and 1903.
 Fred Ewing followed McMahon, achieving a 4–3–1 record in 1904.
-The 1904 season marked the first game between Oklahoma and in-state rival Oklahoma A&M. The game was played on November 6 at Mineral Wells Park in Guthrie, Oklahoma, with Oklahoma winning 75–0.
-The game was the first football matchup in the Bedlam Series, the athletic rivalry between the University of Oklahoma and Oklahoma State University.
+The 1904 season marked the first game of the Bedlam Series between Oklahoma and in-state rival Oklahoma A&M. The game was played on November 6 at Mineral Wells Park in Guthrie, Oklahoma, with Oklahoma winning 75–0.